Higgs boson decay to charmonia via $c$-quark fragmentation: Calculational Formalism

 where $y_c$ and $q_c$ are the charm-quark Yukawa coupling and the electric charge, respectively. $\epsilon_\alpha$ is the polarization vector of the $Q{\bar Q}$ Fock state,\footnote{For a spin-zero state such as $^1S_0^{[1]}$, $\epsilon_\alpha\to 1$ and ${\cal A}^\alpha,\ {\cal B}_\ell^\alpha$ are scalar functions independent of $\alpha$, as given explicitly below.} $q=p_3-p_4$ is the relative momentum between the constitute quarks $Q$ and ${\bar Q}$, $i$ and $j$ are the color indices of $Q$ and ${\bar Q}$, $C_A=3$, $C_F=4/3$, $g_s$ is the strong coupling, and $q_c$ is the charm quark electric charge.
 The dominant contribution ${\cal A}_\ell^\alpha$ is from the ``quark fragmentation mechanism'', which can be read from the Feynman diagrams in Fig.~\ref{fig:qFrag},

 where $\Pi_s^\alpha$ is a spin projector for a spin-$s$ state.
 The pure QED amplitudes ${\cal B}_\ell^\alpha$ can be read off from Fig.~\ref{fig:aFrag},

-Thanks to the ``single photon fragmentation'' (SPF) mechanism in Fig.~\ref{fig:aFrag}(a,b), the QED diagrams have a notable enhancement to $^3S_1^{[1]}$ production via their interference with the QCD diagrams.
-Meanwhile, for CP conservation, the SPF diagrams are forbidden in $^1S_0^{[1]}$ production.
+Thanks to the ``single photon fragmentation'' mechanism in Fig.~\ref{fig:aFrag}(a,b), the QED diagrams have a notable enhancement to $^3S_1^{[1]}$ production via their interference with the QCD diagrams.
+Meanwhile, for CP conservation, the single-photon-fragmentation diagrams are forbidden in $^1S_0^{[1]}$ production.
 The spin projectors $\Pi_s^\alpha$ for the outgoing heavy quark pair are given by

 for spin-$0$ and spin-$1$ states respectively, where $k=p_3+p_4$.
-By substituting Eqs.~(\ref{eq:CSLDME})$-$(\ref{eq:projector}) into Eq.~(\ref{eq:Gamma}), one obtains the decay width of $\Gamma(H \to c{\bar c} + J/\psi (\eta_c))$ through the CS states.
+By substituting Eqs.~(\ref{eq:CSLDME})$-$(\ref{eq:projector}) into Eq.~(\ref{eq:Gamma}), one obtains the decay width of $\Gamma(H \to c{\bar c} + J/\psi (\eta_c))$ through the color-singlet states.
 The polarization sum formulae are listed in Appendix \ref{Appendix:polsum}.